Fact Sheet: Operation Christmas Child

 What is Operation Christmas Child?

-- Since 1993, Operation Christmas Child, the world's largest Christmas project of its kind, has collected and delivered more than 146 million gift-filled shoeboxes to children in more than 160 countries and territories.
+- Since 1993, Operation Christmas Child, the world's largest Christmas project of its kind, has collected and delivered more than 146 million shoebox gifts to children in more than 160 countries and territories.

-- Individuals, families, churches and groups fill empty shoeboxes school supplies, hygiene items, notes of encouragement and fun toys, such as a doll or soccer ball.
+- Anyone can pack a shoebox.
+Individuals, families, churches and groups fill empty shoeboxes with school supplies, hygiene items and fun toys, such as dolls or soccer balls.

 - During National Collection Week (Nov.
-13 – 20, 2017), Samaritan's Purse will collect the gift-filled shoeboxes at some 5,000 drop-off locations in all 50 states and Puerto Rico.
+13 – 20, 2017), Samaritan's Purse will collect the gift-filled shoeboxes at nearly 5,000 drop-off locations in all 50 states and Puerto Rico.

-- Shoebox gifts are prepared for overseas shipment at eight major processing centers across the U.S.—Atlanta; Baltimore; Boone, North Carolina; Charlotte, North Carolina; Dallas; Denver; Minneapolis; and Orange County, California.
+- Shoebox gifts are prepared for overseas shipment at eight major processing centers across the U.S.—Atlanta; Baltimore/Washington; Boone, North Carolina; Charlotte; Dallas/Fort Worth; Denver; Minneapolis; and Southern California.